formifan2026/signalk-notes-opencpn/README.md

 ## Features

 ### • Display SignalK Notes on the Chart
-The plugin reads notes from the SignalK and displays them as icons at their respective positions on the map.
+The plugin reads notes from SignalK and displays them as icons at their respective positions on the map.

 ### • Automatic Updates
 New or modified notes are detected automatically and refreshed on the chart.